jim-olsen/weewx-acs758/README.md

 ![screenshot image](https://github.com/jim-olsen/weewx_tristar/blob/master/screenshot.png "Screenshot of Daily Energy Scree")

-## Installation Instructions
+### Weewx Configuration and Installation Instructions
-First, you will need to copy the TristarModbusService.py to the user directory in the standard weewx install location.
+First, you will need to copy the CustomDataServices.py to the user directory in the standard weewx install location.
 This will add the code necessary to communicate with the tristar.

 Additionally, you will need to make several configuration changes in the weewx.conf file.

-First, add a new section to configure the Tristar connection:
+First, add a new section to configure the Tristar and ACS758 connections:

 ```
 [Tristar]